LegacyLeap Logo

 Table of Contents

-For enterprises, the risks of staying put are now quantifiable:
+For US enterprises, the risks of staying put are now quantifiable:

-• Operational risk — A 2025 industry analysis found that outdated frameworks were linked to revenue-impacting incidents such as downtime, security breaches, and missed scaling opportunities.
+• Operational risk: An industry analysis found that outdated frameworks were linked to revenue-impacting incidents such as downtime, security breaches, and missed scaling opportunities.

-• Talent attrition — The average time to hire for VB6 and ASP.NET Web Forms specialists now exceeds 90 days in many markets, with shrinking candidate pools.
+• Talent attrition: The average time to hire for VB6 and ASP.NET Web Forms specialists now exceeds 90 days in many US markets, with shrinking candidate pools.

 All this means migration is now a non-negotiable move to secure systems, control operational risk, and keep development capacity aligned with the market.